 Ling Valentine is the enigmatic founder of LingsCars.com, a car leasing site that has been called “one of the best websites ever made” by The Independant yet “quite possibly the worst & weirdest website on the internet” by The Metro.

-Despite the relatively hostile comments from the in-trade publications, Ling has been cited by critically acclaimed marketing writer Seth Godin, who name dropped Lings Cars as an example of what he calls a “purple cow”, an example business that is remarkable in a marketing capacity.
+Despite the relatively hostile comments from the in-trade publications, Ling has been cited by critically acclaimed marketing writer Seth Godin (Renown Marketer and Best-Selling author of Purple Cow and Tribes), who name-dropped Lings Cars as an example of what he calls a “purple cow”, an example business that is remarkable in a marketing capacity.